songzhw/songzhw.github.io/project/2018-03-13-onboarding-guide.md

     * If the new hire has some personal issues, and wants to take a day off, how should he/she inform you?
     * When is stand-up meeting every day?
     * How long is one sprint?
 How many sprints do we need to release a new version?

+## 3. What you need to do else?
+Before a new hire started his/her first day, you need to confirm with the HR to see if his/her email, account, computer is already ready.

+On the new hire's first day, you will often be asked to pick him up.
+Please be on time.
+Being on time means you respect them and would love to work with him.
+I know exact such an opposite example.
+My friend was supposed to be picked up by his boss at 9:00 a.m on his first day.
+But his boss did not show up until 11:00 a.m.
+This is rude, and it finally turns out this company is disordered, and my friend eventually left the company after one month.

+Lead the new hire to get his/her new computer, and give him/her the account id and the original password.
+Then show him/her the onboarding guide document above.

+Show him/her around.
+Where is the cafeteria; where is the meeting room; where is the wash room.
+If you company has some special features, you can highlight them, such as nap room, gym, room with fireplace, room with great view.
+In short, you try to impress the new hire and make sure he/she like this new place.
+This is a new place, a new job, it's natural that the new hire may feel anxious, so do you bet to make him/her feel comfortable.

+Introduce the team member.

+After all these thing above, you now can lead him to a private meeting room, and have a conversation with him.
+In this conversation, you could contain these topics
+* The direction of this team.
+What are your team making right now?
+And what's the direction in the long term?
+* What could he/she do in the next few days?
+* What should he/she do in the next months?
+* What is good in the team/company? (pay raise, promotion, nice people, good gym, good food, ...) -- Just tell him/her what's good here, and try to make him/her feel happy to stay in this team.
+* Ask him/her if he/she has any questions?